-Students may repeat-to-replace a maximum of four (4) courses with grades of "F", "D", or "C".
+Students may repeat-to-replace a maximum of four (4) courses while at U of L. The COB policy is that any course may be repeated regardless of the initial grade received.
 For these four courses, only the last grade attained will be used in the University GPA calculation.
 Courses in which a grade of "D" or "C" was originally attained may only be repeated once under the repeat-to-replace option.

 Students are not required to repeat an "F" grade unless the course is specifically required for graduation.
 Students should be aware all grades are displayed on the official transcript even after the repeat.
-The COB will honor any previously granted repeats from other Schools and Colleges within the University.
+The COB will honor any previously granted repeats from other Schools and

+Colleges within the University.
 For example, if a student uses three (3) repeats in Arts and Sciences classes, that student will be eligible for only one (1) additional repeat-to-replace option in the COB.
 A repeat-to-replace form, available in the Reinhardt Academic Center, must be filed to activate this option.
 For courses retaken for which this option is not requested, both grades will be used in the University GPA calculation, but students cannot receive double credit in hours required for the degree.
 When a course is repeated and a repeat-to-replace form is not processed the highest grade will count towards degree requirements.
 Since "C" and "D" are passing grades and may be applied toward graduation requirements, students are advised to weigh carefully the possible advantages of improving their standings versus the possible disadvantage of discarding hours already earned.
 In addition, the hours from the repeated course(s) are used to determine academic standing.
 The last grade attained for any repeated course using the repeat-to-replace form determines the applicability towards degree requirements.

 Students may repeat to replace a maximum of four (4) courses with grades of F, D, or C. For these four courses, only the last grade attained will be used in the grade point average calculation.
-A course in which a grade of D or C was originally attained may be repeated only once under the repeat-toreplace option.
+A course in which a grade of D or C was originally attained may be repeated only once under the repeat-to-replace option.
 Students are not required to repeat an F grade unless the course is specifically required for graduation.
 Students should be aware that all grades are displayed on the official transcript even after the repeat.
 All Schools and Colleges within the University will honor any previously granted repeats from other Schools and Colleges within the University.
 A repeat form must be filed to activate this option.
 A course retaken for which this option is not requested will allow both grades to be used in the grade point average calculation; but students cannot receive double credit in hours required for the degree.